afranken/monitoring/README.md

 * Sonar Modules
 * Nagios Hosts

+#Visit [SimonJS.org](http://www.simonjs.org) for a description on how to use this library.

-##Jenkins returns 403 to JSONP Get requests by default.
+###Jenkins returns 403 to JSONP Get requests by default.
 Errormessage:

 `Exception: jsonp forbidden; can use -Dhudson.model.Api.INSECURE=true if you run without security`